tlswg/tls-record-limit/draft-thomson-tls-record-limit.md

 it offers or selects.
 Note that up to 256 octets of padding and padding length can be added to block ciphers.

-The record size limit only applies to protected records that are sent toward a peer.
-An endpoint MAY send records that are larger than the limit it advertises.
+The record size limit only applies to records sent toward the endpoint that advertises the limit.
+An endpoint MAY send records that are larger than the limit it advertises as its own limit.

 Clients SHOULD advertise the `record_size_limit` extension, even if they have no need to limit the size of records.
 This allows servers to apply a limit at